6 Things Your Partner Should Never Ask You To Do

 It’s acceptable for your partner to use your phone if he or she has run out of battery or forgot theirs at home and needs to make an urgent call.
 However, your partner should not be monitoring everyone you talk to on your phone or looking over your shoulder to see every notification.

-You should always keep your passwords, financial data and any other sensitive information a secret.
+You should always keep your passwords, financial data, and any other sensitive information a secret, unless you decide otherwise.

 In the case you want to share a password, it should always be because you want to and not because you feel obligated to or your partner forced or pressured you for it.